velzenor/k9mail-NPF/README.md

 ## Steps to build the apk (on Windows)
 - install jdk-17
 - install command-line-tools android sdk (https://developer.android.com/studio/index.html#command-line-tools-only)
-- follow the steps here to build an android_sdk directory (https://developer.android.com/tools/sdkmanager)
+- follow the process to create an android_sdk directory (https://developer.android.com/tools/sdkmanager)
 - use sdkmanager to install needed packages:
    - `sdkmanager.bat "build-tools;34.0.0"`
    - `sdkmanager.bat "platforms;android-33"`
 - git clone this repo
 - create a new file named local.properties in the repo.
-Add the sdk directory location to the file.
-Make sure you escape the characters:
+Add the sdk directory location to the file (use escape characters):
    - `sdk.dir=C\:\\Users\\username\\path\\to\\android_sdk`
-- use the gradle wrapper to build a debug apk.
-First time takes a long time.
+- use the gradle wrapper to build an unsigned debug apk.
+First time may take a long time.
 Took 30+ minutes for me
    - `gradlew.bat assembleDebug`
-- the apk will be in located in app\k9mail\build\outputs\apk\debug\
+- the built apk will be in app\k9mail\build\outputs\apk\debug\